 In September 2019 the Company agreed a facility with JSC Bank Center Credit (BCC) for an amount of US\$17m.
 The bank loan is repayable in instalments and bears interest at 6%-7%, with the final instalment due in 2026.
-At the year end US\$8.5m was outstanding.
+At the year end US\$6.2m was outstanding.

-In December 2020 the Company agreed a new facility with BCC of US\$5.5m (2.3bn Tenge), The loan is denominated in Kazakh Tenge with interest at 15.5% repayable in instalments with the final instalment due in 2025, at the year end 1.6bn Kazakh Tenge was outstanding, (US\$3.5m).
+In December 2020 the Company agreed a facility with BCC of US\$5.5m (2.3bn Tenge), The Ioan is denominated in Kazakh Tenge with interest at 15.5% repayable in instalments with the final instalment due in 2025, at the year end 1.1bn Kazakh Tenge was outstanding, (US\$2.4m).

-New credit lines were entered into with Bank Center Credit in 2022 to provide additional financing for US\$40m, of this amount US10m was a direct cash injection and US\$30m as a credit line administered by the bank to purchase additional machinery.
+Additional finance from Bank Center Credit was obtained in 2022 for US\$40m, of this amount US10m was a direct cash injection and US\$30m as a credit line administered by the bank to purchase additional machinery.

-The initial loan of US\$10m was drawn down in November 2022, the loan is on a rolling basis and incurs interest at a fixed rate of 7.2%.
-The Company has the option to roll over the loan on a monthly basis, with the final payment due on the loan by November 2025, by monthly instalments commencing December 2024.
+The initial loan of US\$10m was drawn down in November 2022, the loan is on a rolling basis and incurs interest at a fixed rate of 7.2%, repayments are commencing in May 2024.

 The US\$30m credit line has a capital repayment holiday until January 2024, and incurs interest at 7% with a 3% draw-down charge on each tranche.
-An initial draw-down of US372,000 was made in December 2022, since this date US\$14m has been drawn down in order to purchase equipment.
-The credit line remains open until November 2027.
+In December 2023 the Company signed the addendum to this credit line for an additional US\$7m on the same terms during 2023 US\$3.8m was drawn down of the additional facility.

 The bank loans are secured over the assets of the Company by a floating charge.